denten-books/plain-text/main.md

 327]." "this automatism outside the head" .Necromancy.

 Hijack the whole conversation from the

+The subject is back.
+Unlike natural-language texts where meaning is derived in conversation between reader and author, algorithms and control codes have unambigious meaning, that ensure reliable reproduction.
+The environment is controlled.
+The codes are tested.
+The will is there!

 Derrida "If one follows the letter of the text, the critique of the ghost or of spirits would thus be the critique of a subjective representation and an